mmhosseinzadeh9190/furnivo/README.md

 This repository showcases the front-end development of a minimalist and elegant e-commerce website for Furnivo, a studio dedicated to crafting high-end, modern furniture, sophisticated seating, and exclusive designer toys.

-Built purely with semantic HTML5 and meticulously styled CSS3, this project focuses on delivering a visually immersive and highly responsive user experience.
-It demonstrates a commitment to modern design principles, clean code, and aesthetic excellence, allowing the premium product line to take center stage.
+Built with semantic HTML5, meticulously styled CSS3, and enhanced with JavaScript, this project focuses on delivering a visually immersive, interactive, and highly responsive user experience.
+It demonstrates a commitment to modern design principles, clean code, and aesthetic excellence, allowing the premium product line to take center stage while also providing dynamic functionality and improved user interaction.

 ## Demo